Estimating heterogeneous treatment effects with right-censored data via causal survival forests: Asymptotics and inference

 \subsection{Inference on linear projections of the CATE}

 The pointwise confidence intervals discussed above provide a valuable method for assessing the stability of causal survival forests, and also can be helpful in getting a handle on the behavior of $\tau(x)$ in large samples.
-However, using these estimators in practice can sometimes lead to difficulties.
+However, using these estimates in practice can sometimes lead to difficulties.
 First, the problem of pointwise non-parametric inference of $\tau(x)$ is fundamentally a very difficult problem as the function $\tau(\cdot)$ may take on complex shapes \citep{chernozhukov2018,imai2019experimental}, which means that intervals for $\tau(x)$ will in general be quite wide.
-Second, the result \eqref{eq:theo_main} relies on the forest being tuned for ``undersmoothing'', i.e., that errors of the forest are dominated by variance, and it can be difficult to detect failures of undersmoothing under which the confidence intervals may be centered on a biased point-estimate; see Appendix C3 of \citet*{wager2019grf} for further discussion.
+Second, the result \eqref{eq:theo_main} relies on the forest being tuned for ``undersmoothing'', i.e., that errors of the forest are dominated by variance and bias is negligible.
+In practice, it can be difficult to detect cases where undersmoothing does not hold (and confidence intervals are centered on potentially biased point-estimates); see Appendix C3 of \citet{wager2019grf} for further discussion.